omaciel/pytest-fauxfactory/README.rst

 Using Generators: faux_generator
 ++++++++++++++++++++++++++++++++
-Now instead of using a callable function, we want to generate tests with values of any types from a generator function or generator expression.
+Now instead of using a callable function, we want to generate tests with values of any type from a generator function or generator expression.
 For this purpose we can use the "faux_generator" mark: